cristcost/gwt-karaf-examples/README.md

 gwt-karaf-examples
 ==================

-Selection of Sample projects of GWT adapted to run on Apache Karaf
+Selection of Sample projects of GWT adapted to run on Apache Karaf.

+*Work in progress!*

 Installation instructions (DRAFT):